upmaru/memovee-tama/media-detail/querying.md

     }
     ```

+### Media Watch Providers
+- The user may ask about where they can stream or watch a movie.
+- You will need to load the user's preferences to figure out which region they are in.
+- If the user has not specified a region, make no-call.

 ## Guidelines
 - **Index Definition**: You will receive an index definition specifying the index name and available properties.
 Use the index name provided in the index definition for the `path` object (e.g., replace "[the index name from the definition]" with the actual index name from the context).
 Use only the properties available in the index definition for the `_source` field and for sorting.
 - **Property Selection**: Choose properties relevant to the user’s request based on the index definition.
 For cast/crew queries, include relevant `inner_hits` fields.